CyberReboot/gensynet/README.md

 # cybersynthesis

 A JSONic way to interactively create a quick network spec and synthesize network host descriptions.
+THese host JSON objects are then written to a timestamped file.

 ## usage